The Secrets of Sculpting with Creative Paperclay: Tools and Essential Techniques II

 Last week we looked at some of the tools to sculpt Creative Paperclay.
 This week, I want to talk about important techniques when working with air dry clay and also THE most crucial tool you’ll need to succeed with this medium.

-The most important thing to have in your tools when sculpting with air dry clay is... (drum roll, please) patience.
+The most important thing to have in your tools when sculpting with air dry clay is... (drum roll, please): Patience.

 Shocked?
+You shouldn't be.
 The key to working with Creative Paperclay, or any artist quality air dry clay, is letting it dry.
 Duh, right?
 That might seem obvious, but I mean REALLY dry.
 Not just dry to the touch, or leather hard, I mean bone dry with no moisture left in it.

 A typical example of a crack caused by applying a thick layer.
 Easily filled in with new clay

-If you touch your sculpture and
+If you touch your sculpture and it

-it’s not dry!!!
+it’s not dry!

 I emphasize this because the consequences can make the difference between a sculpture that is successful and one that needs to be re-built, or worse, thrown away.